anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceEndorsementsApi.md

 <a id="secureepfendorsementspost"></a>
 # **SecureEpfEndorsementsPost**
-> PFCheckEndorsementsResponse SecureEpfEndorsementsPost (string xApiKey, string xAppKey, string xVersion, string origin, PFCheckEndorsementsRequest pFCheckEndorsementsRequest)
+> PFCheckEndorsementsResponse SecureEpfEndorsementsPost (string xApiKey, string xAppKey, float xVersion, string origin, PFCheckEndorsementsRequest pFCheckEndorsementsRequest)

 This API will do a check of eligibility of account